 Intersession – the period of time between the Fall and Spring semesters.
 Campus is usually closed for intersession, but there may be housing available at an additional cost in specific buildings.
 If intersession housing is available, applications and information will be posted on the Announcements & Events page and the FORMS page.

-Breaks – There is one “break” period each semester: Thanksgiving Break and Spring Break.
-The residence halls and dining services do close, but students who wish to may opt to stay on campus.
+Breaks – There is one “break” period each semester: Thanksgiving Break in the Fall, and Spring Break in the Spring.
+The residence halls and dining services close, but students who wish to may opt to stay on campus.
 Forms will be available at your building’s info desk for you to apply to stay (there is no extra charge for these two breaks).
-They will be available approximately 3 weeks prior to the break period.
+Forms will be available approximately 3 weeks prior to the break period.

 Gender Neutral Housing – most of the housing offered at WCSU is assigned according to the legal gender of the student (males with males, females with females).
-We also offer an option for students living on the Westside Campus who, for a variety of reasons, may not care or who wish to be placed with students without regard to gender or sexuality.
-These students may opt to apply for our Gender Neutral Housing via a form toward the bottom of the FORMS page.
+We also offer an option for students living on the Westside Campus who, for a variety of reasons, may not care or wish to be placed with students without regard to gender or sexuality.
+These students may opt to select Gender Neutral Housing when completing their applications in The Housing Portal.